adjust/xamarin_sdk/doc/android/android.md

 [dashboard].

-Depending on whether you build your app for testing or for production, you must set `environment` with one of these values:
+Depending on whether you build your app for testing or for production, you must set the `environment` with one of these values:

 ```csharp
 const String environment = AdjustConfig.EnvironmentSandbox;